 If you are using a CRM or a similar sales software, you ought to set up workflows that prompt your sales team at the right time to reach out to customers, especially when it comes to referrals.

-How to Create a Referral Flow from Hubspot Step-by-Step
+How to Create a Customer Referral Program from Hubspot Step-by-Step

 Step 1: Create a referral form in Hubspot and test it.